EnvGen/POGENOM/docs/source/Usage.rst

 In the "Input_POGENOM_config.json" file, set the parameters to be used.
 It contains the pipeline parameters.
 Below an example:

-{

-"workdir":"absolute/path/to/working_directory",
+"workdir":"absolute/path/to/Input_POGENOM",
-  #it must be an absolute path
+  It must be an absolute path.

-"dataset": "name of the dataset to be analyzed",
+"dataset": "name of the dataset to be analysed",
-  #it cannot be empty
+  It cannot be empty.

 "threads": 15,
-  #Number of threads
+  Number of threads.

 "fraction": "0.15",
-  #Fraction of reads to be subsampled when running the pipeline using dataset: "prefilt".
+  Fraction of reads to be subsampled when running the pipeline using dataset: "prefilt".
   Values lower then 15% will difficult the selection of samples with coverage close to the min_coverage 10.
-  Values higher then 25% will considerable increase the size of the directory <temp_sub_Reads_dir>/Reads/ and the running time.
+  Values higher then 25% will considerable increase the size of the directory <temp_sub_Reads_dir>/Reads/ and the runtime.

 "temp_sub_Reads_dir": "PREFILT",
-  #Directory storing Reads subsampled, when running the pipeline using dataset: "prefilt".
+  Directory storing Reads subsampled, when running the pipeline using dataset: "prefilt".
 The size of this directory may be hundreds of GBs.

 "mags_ext": ".fa",
-  #extention used on your MAGs
+  Extention used on your MAGs.

 "reads_ext": ".fq.gz",
-  #extention used on your Reads, after R1.
-For instance, ".fq.gz" if reads are named "sample_R1.fq.gz, sample_R2.fq.gz"
+  Extention used on your Reads, after R1.
+For instance, ".fq.gz" if reads are named "sample_R1.fq.gz, sample_R2.fq.gz".

 "fwd_index": "_R1",
-  #index used to define forward reads in your sample dataset
+  Index used to define forward reads in your sample dataset.

 "rev_index": "_R2",
-  #index used to define reverse reads in your dataset
+  Index used to define reverse reads in your dataset.

 "bowtie2_params": "--ignore-quals --mp 1,1 --np 1 --rdg 0,1 --rfg 0,1 --score-min L,0,-0.05",
-  #Mapping parameters.
+  Mapping parameters.
 The –score-min then gives the minimum score that is allowed to report an alignment.
   Here, It represents a 95% identity threshold.
   For more information visit http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml

 "mapqual": 20,
-  #Reads mapping quality threshold in BAM files. integer number.
+  Reads mapping quality threshold in BAM files.
+Integer number.
 Parameter used in samtools view -q {}.

 "samtools_view_alignment_extra_filters": "-f 2 -F 1024",
-  #filters used after mapping reads.
+  Filters used for selecting mapped reads to be included in the BAM file.
   Here it selects only paired reads (-f 2) and avoids optical duplicates (-F 1024).
 If no filters are required, then set an empty string ("samtools_view_alignment_extra_filters": "",)

 "min_coverage": 10,
-  #minimum genome coverage per sample per MAG (higher than, not included), integer number.
+  Minimum genome coverage per sample per MAG (higher than, not included), integer number.
   When dataset: "prefilt", a min_coverage value lower than 10 will select all samples, and the prefilter will be obsolete.

 "min_breadth": 40,
-  #minimum genome breadth per sample per MAG, integer number.
+  Minimum genome breadth per sample per MAG, integer number.

 "min_bsq_for_cov_median_calculation": 15,
-  #minimum base quality when counting the number of bases per genome position during coverage calculation.
+  Minimum base quality when counting the number of bases per genome position during coverage calculation.
 Integer number.

 "freebayes_parameters": "-C 4 -p 1 --pooled-continuous --read-max-mismatch-fraction 0.05 --min-alternate-fraction 0.01 -q 15",
-  #parameters used during variant calling.
+  Parameters used during variant calling.
   By default, freebayes exclude duplicates marked as such in alignments.
   If you want to include use tag --use-duplicate-reads and remove "-F 1024" in "samtools_view_alignment_extra_filters".
-  # -q --min-base-quality Q. Exclude alleles from analysis if their supporting base quality is less than Q
+  The flag '-q --min-base-quality Q', exclude alleles from analysis if their supporting base quality is less than Q.

 "vcffilter_qual": "'QUAL > 20'"
-  #filtering variant calling.
+  Filtering variant calling.
-  Here it removes any sites with an estimated probability of not being polymorphic less than Phred 20 (corresponding to 99% probability of being a real SNP)
+  Here it removes any sites with an estimated probability of not being polymorphic less than Phred 20 (corresponding to 99% probability of being a real SNP).

-}

 To access and modify this file, you can use the following command::